Kelta153/Phase-1-Project/README.md

    who made them(studio) ?
    what were the budgets to profit comparison over studio and years?

-   #### Sart by understanding the content in the different Dataset provides
+   #### Sart by understanding the content in the different Datasets provided

    import the pandas library, numpy and matplotlib as the analysis uses the following libraries to explore the data